Triumph and Treasure

 She trusted the next time would be more satisfying.

 As she made her way through the bedchamber, men’s angry voices clashed in the other room.
 She hesitated, listening.

-“Up to your old tricks, Pierre?” an unfamiliar, slightly French accented voice said.
+“Up to your old tricks, Pierre?” an unfamiliar, slightly French-accented voice accused.

-Pierre?
-Angelina opened the door.
-She stopped short at the threshold.
+Angelina opened the door but stopped short at the threshold.

 He was profoundly handsome.
 And extremely angry.